CaspianDiv/PapaJohn-s-Cloune-WebSite-/README.md

 ## 🤝 Contribution

 Contributions are always welcome!
-To report any problems or suggest improvements, open a new issue or submit a pull request.
+To report any issues or suggest improvements, open a new issue or submit a pull request.

 ## 📝 License